Wrongful Termination in North Carolina

 Discrimination

-Discrimination is one of the most common forms of wrongful termination.
+Discrimination is one of the most common forms of wrongful termination in North Carolina.
 When an employee is fired because of their race, religion, sex, national origin, ethnicity, pregnancy, age, or disability, it violates established laws meant to protect specific personal characteristics.
 There are also some states that prohibit employers from discriminating based on the gender identity or the sexual orientation of their employees.

-If you believe that you have been penalized or fired in North Carolina for one of these discriminatory reasons listed above, you may be able to file a claim with the United States Equal Employment Opportunity Commission.
+Suppose you believe you have been penalized or fired in North Carolina for one of these discriminatory reasons listed above.
+In that case, you may be able to file a claim with the United States Equal Employment Opportunity Commission.
 An experienced North Carolina attorney can walk you through the process to help ensure the best possible outcome.

 Retaliation